xbeat/Machine-Learning/README.md

 Inheritance and polymorphism are fundamental concepts in object-oriented programming (OOP) that enhance code reusability, flexibility, and maintainability.
 These powerful features allow developers to create hierarchical relationships between classes and write more modular, extensible code.
 Let's explore these concepts in Python with practical examples.

+## Comprehensive Overview of Deep Learning

+What is Deep Learning?

+Deep Learning is a subset of Machine Learning that uses artificial neural networks with multiple layers to learn and extract features from data.
+It's capable of learning hierarchical representations, allowing it to process complex patterns in data such as images, text, and sound.

 ## Dimensionality Reduction Methods for Preserving Data Variance

 Principal Component Analysis (PCA) for Dimensionality Reduction